-A coach will collect you from your accommodation and transfer you from Durness to Inverness making a stop at Inverness train station around 11:30am and Inverness Airport around 12.00pm.
+A coach will collect you from your accommodation and transfer you from Durness to Inverness aiming to stop at Inverness train station around 9:30 am and Inverness Airport around 09:50am.

-The tour price includes 8 nights accommodation, 8 breakfasts, 7 lunches, snacks, tea, coffee, & hot chocolate, full trip support including a tour leader that cycles with the group, back up van with spare parts and a few spare bikes, detailed route notes so that you can cycle at your own pace, certificate, cycle shirt, luggage transfer each day, transfer from Penrith Station to your hotel and transfer from Durness to Inverness at the end of the tour.
+The tour price includes 8 nights accommodation, 8 breakfasts, 7 lunches, snacks, tea, coffee, & hot chocolate, Ferry crossing tickets, full trip support including a tour leader that cycles with the group, back up van with spare parts and a few spare bikes, detailed route notes so that you can cycle at your own pace, certificate, a Peak Tours cycle shirt, luggage transfer each day, transfer from Carlisle Station to your hotel and transfer from Durness to Inverness at the end of the tour.

-Evening meals, cycle hire (available for a fee), Garmin hire (available for a fee), ferries (5 in all, should be around £25), transport to Penrith, transport from Inverness.
+Evening meals, cycle hire (available for a fee), Garmin hire (available for a fee), transport to Carlisle, transport from Inverness.